The Greater Warrensburg Area Chamber of Commerce create opportunities that drive commerce and promote business.

 A-10 Thunderbolt II

 The A-10 Thunderbolt II is a single-seat fighter jet designed to provide close air support for ground forces by attacking tanks and other armored vehicles.
 The A-10 was designed around the GAU-8 Avenger, a heavy rotary cannon that forms the aircraft’s primary armament.
 The cannon is capable of firing 3,900 rounds per minute.
-The A-10’s hull incorporates more than 1,200 pounds of armor and was designed with survivability as a priority, with protective measures in place which enable the aircraft to continue flying even after taking significant damage.
-The A-10 can also employ a wide variety of conventional munitions, including general purpose bombs, cluster bombs, laser guided bombs, joint direct attack munitions (JDAM) and AGM-65 Maverick and AIM-9 Sidewinder missiles.
-The 442d has been involved in the Berlin Crisis, the Cold War and Operation Desert Storm, and Operations Deny Flight, Southern Watch, Enduring Freedom and Iraqi Freedom.
+The A-10’s hull incorporates over 1,200 pounds of armor and was designed with survivability as a priority, with protective measures in place which enable the aircraft to continue flying even after taking significant damage.
+The A-10 can also employ a wide variety of conventional munitions, including general purpose bombs, cluster bombs, laser guided bombs, joint direct attack munitions (JDAM), and AGM-65 Maverick and AIM-9 Sidewinder missiles.
+The 442nd has been involved in the Berlin Crisis, the Cold War, Desert Storm and Operations Deny Flight, Southern Watch, Enduring Freedom and Iraqi Freedom.

-The AH-64 Apache is the Army’s heavy division/corps attack helicopter.
-The Apache conducts rear, close and shaping missions including deep precision strikes.
-It also conducts distributed operations, precision strikes against re-locatable targets, and provides armed reconnaissance when required in day, night, obscured battlefield and adverse weather conditions.
-The combination of the radar, advanced navigation and avionics suite of the aircraft provide increased situational awareness, lethality and survivability.
+AH-64 Apache is the Army’s heavy division/corps attack helicopter.
+The Apache conducts rear, close, and shaping missions including deep precision strikes.
+It also conducts distributed operations, precision strikes against relocatable targets, and provides armed reconnaissance when required in day, night, obscured battlefield and adverse weather conditions.
+The combination of the radars, advanced navigation and avionics suite of the aircraft provide increased situational awareness, lethality and survivability.

 Air National Guard’s 131st Bomb Wing

 In 2008, Whiteman AFB welcomed the Missouri Air National Guard’s 131st Bomb Wing into its midst as an associate B-2 unit.
-In fact, Whiteman Air Force Base is a model for the Air Force when it comes to “Total Force Integration,” or TFI.
-Every day, Missouri’s citizen-airmen work alongside active-duty personnel to support, maintain and fly the nation’s most advanced bomber.
+In this capacity, Missouri’s citizen-airmen work alongside active duty personnel to maintain and fly the nation’s most advanced bomber.

 Air Force Reserve’s 442d Fighter Wing

-The 442d Fighter Wing is composed of nearly 1,200 members at Whiteman Air Force Base and one geographically separated unit; the 476th Fighter Group, Moody Air Force Base, Ga.
-The wing is responsible for the combat readiness of 27 A-10 Thunderbolt II aircraft - all the A-10s in the Air Force Reserve.
+The 442d Fighter Wing is comprised of nearly 1,800 members at Whiteman Air Force Base and two geographically separated units; the 917th Fighter Group, Barksdale Air Force Base, La., and the 476th Fighter Group, Moody Air Force Base, Ga.
+The wing is responsible for the combat readiness of 48 A-10 Thunderbolt II aircraft – all the A-10s in the Air Force Reserve.
 The 442d moved to Whiteman from Richards-Gebaur Air Force Base, Kansas City, Mo., in June 1994.

 Army National Guard’s 1-135th Attack Reconnaissance Battalion

 The 1-135th Attack Aviation Battalion’s mission is to conduct attack, reconnaissance and security operations that complement other maneuver forces.
-They control the AH-64D Apache Longbow helicopters at Whiteman Air Force Base.
-The National Guard is the only component of the armed forces that has both federal and state missions.
-The Missouri National Guard’s federal mission is to provide federal support when called upon by the president - this could be for overseas contingency operations or federal emergencies like Hurricane Katrina.
-Their state mission is to support the governor of Missouri in times of state crisis.
+They control 13 AH-64D Apache Longbow Helicopters.
+The Missouri National Guard is the only component of the armed forces that has two missions.
+Our federal mission is to provide federal support when called upon by the president – this could be for overseas contingency operations or federal emergencies like Hurricane Katrina.
+Our state mission is to support the governor of the Missouri in times of state crisis.